aaronkai/portfolio-sveltekit/src/routes/projects/reflections-for-lent/+page.md

 ## Theming

 This was the first project I wrote multiple themes for 🌔 🔄 🌞.
 I used Open Props, and used the method suggested by Adam Argyle.
 I think it worked out very well.
 However, my feelings about Open Props somewhat mirror my thoughts on Astro.
 Both are awesome projects that don't seem ready for mass adoption.

+## Update

+In the end, I got grumpy and ripped out both Astro and Open Props.
+Regarding Astro, I finally hit one bug too many and decided the juice wasn't worth the squeeze.
+I ported the project to SvelteKit, making use of endpoints to serve the daily reflections.
+More or less the same thing happened with Open Props.
+At this point, I don't like opening a project and finding that I didn't use Tailwinds.
+It's easy, it's fast, and I'm familiar with it.
+I'm done thinking about this one for a while.